-Old Bridgers celebrate their success with potty training and prepare for the preschool curriculum.
+Old Bridgers celebrate their success with potty training and preparing for the preschool curriculum.

-Teachers work on extending their attention span by introducing more teacher directed lessons prior to their exploration time with materials in the classroom.
-In preparation for preschool and kindergarten, Old Bridgers enjoy learning how to be a part of a class community that is slightly larger with an 8:1 ratio.
+Teachers work on extending their attention span by introducing more teacher-directed lessons prior to their exploration time with materials in the classroom.
+In preparation for preschool and kindergarten, Old Bridgers enjoy learning how to be a part of a classroom community that is slightly larger with an 8:1 ratio.
 This allows children to explore more opportunities to create friendships and become an important part of a bigger learning community.

-Developmentally appropriate Potty Training practices are exercised and celebrated as children transition or bridge the gap between toddler-hood to being a preschooler!
+Developmentally appropriate Potty Training practices are exercised and celebrated as our Old Bridgers transition or bridge the gap between toddlerhood to being a preschooler!